 - Rear-End Collisions: These accidents often result in whiplash, which can lead to back injuries.
 The sudden forward and backward motion can strain muscles and ligaments in the back.

-- Head-On Collisions: The direct impact and sudden deceleration in head-on collisions can lead to serious injuries, including spinal cord damage, herniated discs, and spinal fractures.
+- Head-On Collisions: The direct impact and sudden deceleration in a Colorado Springs head-on collision can lead to serious injuries, including spinal cord damage, herniated discs, and spinal fractures.

 - T-Bone or Side-Impact Crashes: In these accidents, the side of a vehicle is hit, often leading to twisting injuries of the spine, causing sprains, strains, or disc injuries.